 Ground floor studio apartment, located on the edge of the village of Stoney Middleton, which is steeped in local history and a great base to explore the Peak District.
 Sleeps 2

-Ground floor studio apartment, offering a combined living, dining and bedroom space with a Super king double or twin
+Ground floor studio holiday apartment, offering a combined living, dining and bedroom space with a Super king double or twin.
+The compact but modern fitted kitchen, which is fully integrated and finished with a high spec granite worktop, has everything you need for a self catering stay in the Peak District.

-Modern shower room with over head fixed shower head and separate hand held attachment wash basin and toilet.
-Under floor heating
+Enjoy the underfloor heating inside the modern shower room with over head fixed shower head and separate hand held attachment wash basin and toilet.

 Our standard arrival and departure times are: